Job Inquiry Letters: How to Write & Send Them (+Examples)

 Dear [Contact Name],

 Thank you for taking the time to consider my job inquiry.
-I have been following your company for several years now, and have been impressed with its growth and innovative success.
+I have been following your company for several years and have been impressed with its growth and innovative success.

 I have been employed as a [job title or titles] for more than [number of years] years.
 Over the course of my career, I have consistently strived to advance company goals, increase productivity, and enhance the work environment.
-In my current job, I have successfully overseen {list one or two specific accomplishments that have improved the company].
-I am hopeful that I can bring those types of benefits to your firm as well.
+In my current job, I have successfully overseen [list one or two specific accomplishments that have improved the company].
+I am hopeful that I can bring those types of benefits to your organization as well.

 It would be my great honor to meet with you to discuss potential job openings and career opportunities at [company name] and how my skills might benefit the firm.
 I am prepared to provide any other details you might need in anticipation of such a visit.